Introduction to JavaScript Closure

 Output:

-The output of the above code after clicking “Get Employee Id” button gives two alerts as shown,
+The output of the above code after clicking the “Get Employee Id” button gives two alerts, as shown,

-The inner functions namely getEmployeeID() and setEmployeeID() help to retrieve and assign the current value to the employee id field.
-Firstly the employeeId is initialized with 1001 value and hence the first alert while retrieving value gives the message “Employee Id is 1001”.When inner method closure setEmployeeId is called with value 1500, the employeeId variable of outer function scope is changed and hence the second alert returns “Employee Id is 1500” message.
+The inner functions, namely getEmployeeID() and setEmployeeID() help to retrieve and assign the current value to the employee id field.
+Firstly, the employeeId is initialized with a 1001 value; hence, while retrieving the value, the first alert gives the message “Employee Id is 1001”.When inner method closure setEmployeeId is called with value 1500, the employeeId variable of outer function scope is changed, and hence the second alert returns the “Employee Id is 1500” message.

 Closures Can Sometimes Lead to Bugs

-As closures have access to the updated values of the outer function of the position where it is declared, it can lead to unexpected behavior especially while using for loops.
+As closures can access the updated values of the outer function at the position of their declaration, they can result in unexpected behavior, mainly when used for loops.
 These bugs occur because closures have access to the references of variables instead of their values.
-However, we can avoid such bug occurrences by using Immediately Invoked Function Expression (IIFE).
-Using immediately invoked function expressions to pass only the value of the variables or parameter instead of its references which solves the problem when using loops with closures.
+However, we can avoid such bug occurrences using Immediately Invoked Function Expression (IIFE).
+Using immediately invoked function expressions to pass only the value of the variables or parameter instead of its references solves the problem when using loops with closures.

 Conclusion

-In this way, we can use javascript closures to achieve data hiding, abstraction, and private variables which leads to encapsulation.
-Javascript Closures provide us with a great advantage of outer function variable accessibility and hence can be used extensively.
-However, you need to be careful while using them with loops such as for loops to avoid referential access and enable value access by using Immediately Invoked Function Expression along with closures.
+This way, we can use javascript closures to achieve data hiding, abstraction, and private variables, leading to encapsulation.
+Javascript closures offer the advantage of providing extensive accessibility to outer function variables, making them applicable to a great extent.
+However, you must be careful while using them with loops, such as for loops, to avoid referential access and enable value access by using Immediately Invoked Function Expression along andres.

 Recommended Articles

 This is a guide to JavaScript Closure.
-Here we discuss the introduction and top examples of JavaScript Closure along with code implementation.
+Here we discuss the introduction, top examples of JavaScript Closure, and code implementation.
 You may also look at the following articles to learn more-